-She would not have been there so long-or rather she would never have been there at all-if it had not been that the Christmas rush was on and it was necessary to have extra saleswomen to cope
+She would not have been there at all-if it had not been that the Christmas rush was on and it was necessary to have extra saleswomen to cope

 For she was not the sort of girl they usually employed in the toy shop with the very smartest trade on Fifth avenue.
-The manager himself said as much when he took her on, but, after all, it was only for the helidays
+The manager himself said as much when he took her on, but, after all, it was only for the holidays.